DFKI/leechcrawler/extending.md

 Thus, Leech supports URLS with your new datasource, including the protocol, connection is according your own url scheme.
-In the case you can't or don't want to write everything that is necessary for connection into your URL scheme, write an own configuration object / parse context class and put it also into the parse context parameter.
+In the case you can't or don't want to write everything that is necessary for connection into your URL scheme, write an own configuration object / parse context class and put it into the parse context parameter.
 You can consider it both at URLStreamProvider and CrawlerParser.
 Your crawler will become fully configurable.